alexeykosh/Frequency-and-character-complexity-in-27-writing-systems/README.md

 ## Pre-registration

 This study was pregeistered on the Open Sciense Framework.
-The pre-registration document is stored [here](https://osf.io/h8mqk/).
+The pre-registration document is stored [here](https://osf.io/h8mqk/?view_only=3d6d827e16ce4330ae2ba25d56195e79).

-## Supplemetary materials

-A web-page containing all of the supplemetary materials for this paper can be found [here](https://alexeykosh.github.io/Frequency-and-character-complexity-in-27-writing-systems/supplement).

 ## Reproduction